 Google provides crucial information about each of the businesses organically featured in the Google Maps Pack: Google reviews and overall ratings, a short business summary, location address, business hours, price range, and a featured photo on the right side, just to name a few.

 The Google local pack is also displayed above traditional text-only or links-based search results, making it one of the most valuable pieces of online real estate across any platform.
 According to research, the Google Maps Pack grabs as much as 44% of the total clicks on search engine results pages.

 You can utilize a local search rank checker to track your local rankings and see whether or not any of your business locations are featured in the Google Maps Pack for relevant search queries.

 How Do I Appear First on Google Maps Pack Results?

 The factors and algorithms that determine the featured Google Maps Pack businesses are always evolving, so there is no surefire way to get your business listed as one of the top three results for all relevant searches.

-However, there are steps you can take to improve your local search ranking on Google, so that you can improve your chances of being featured in the Maps Pack, as well as attract more searchers and drive more business to your location.
-Here are some Google Maps Pack strategies to help you rank:
+However, there are steps you can take to improve your local search ranking in general on Google, which can improve your chances of being featured in the Maps Pack, as well as attract more searchers and drive more business to your location.

 Have a Winning Google My Business Listing

 One of the fundamental ways you can position your business to appear as part of the Google local pack is to claim your business listing on Google and manage your information using Google My Business, now known as a Google Business Profile.